openhab/openhab-addons/bundles/org.openhab.binding.mercedesme/README.md

 ### Receive no data

-Especially after setting up a new Mercedes Benz Developer Project you'll receive no valid data.
+Especially after setting up a new Mercedes Benz Developer Project you'll receive no data.
-It seems that the API isn't _filled_ yet with new data.
+It seems that the API isn't _filled_ yet.

 **Pre-Condition**
 - The MercedesMe bridge is online = authorization is fine